Meet Sangeeta, a global project leader. Watch the first webisode of our series chronicling her team’s challenges.

 How can Sangeeta get clear agreement across boundaries?
 Leave a comment below describing what you would do.

-We’ll be hearing more from Sangeeta soon, but in the meantime, if your team has experienced similar challenges, download our free Quick Guide to Getting Agreement Across Boundaries.
+We’ll be hearing more from Sangeeta soon.
+In the meantime, if your team has experienced similar challenges…

 This is Sangeeta.
 She is responsible for program management and governance of an IT Global Services Project that impacts 1,100 staff across several regions of the world.